 In their final Unit of Work, the Year 7 dancers explore the key features of Parkour.
 Students develop their understanding of transitions and explore how to travel safely through the dance space.
 They create exciting phrases, demonstrating ways to travel over, under and around a partner, creating performance work which is then videoed and analysed.

 Throughout the year, the students are taught how to apply success criteria and analyse and appreciate dance performance and choreography.
 Moreover, they are encouraged to discuss the strengths and weaknesses of their own and others performances

-In Year 8, the students explore a variety of stimuli to develop their understanding of contact, counter-tension and counter-balance.
-Choreographing collaboratively, their work involves creating dances using an array of exciting dance props, including: broom handles, ropes and chairs.
+In Year 8, the students are catching up on the skills that were sadly not taught because of the Covid 19 pandemic.
+Once they have learnt how to use contact safely in dance, they will explore a variety of stimuli to develop their understanding of contact, counter-tension and counter-balance.
+Choreographing collaboratively, their work will involve creating dances using an array of exciting dance props, including: broom handles, ropes and chairs.

-Throughout their learning, the Year 8 dancers extend and refine their movement vocabulary and use a greater range of sophisticated choreographic devices to communicate ideas and intentions.
-Over time, they develop an appreciation of professional dance works by examining the socio-political issues surrounding Christopher Bruce’s award-winning dances ‘Swansong’ and ‘Ghost Dances.’
+Throughout their learning, the Year 8 dancers will be encouraged to extend and refine their movement vocabulary and use a greater range of sophisticated choreographic devices to communicate ideas and intentions.
+Over time, they will develop an appreciation of professional dance works by examining the socio-political issues surrounding Christopher Bruce’s award-winning dances ‘Swansong’ and ‘Ghost Dances.’
 In small groups, they explore the themes of interrogation and social injustice to build dynamic and expressive dances.

 Youth Dance England - http://www.yde.org.uk/